azaharafernandezguizan/myPlannedTasks/index.md

 ## May 2018

-1. Finalize STEM Trivial on React.
+1. Finalize STEM Trivial on React. --> **In progress**

-2. Develop STEM Trivial on Vue.
+2. Write about the experience of STEM Trivial in React, Aurelia and Angular and share it.

-3. Write about the experience of STEM Trivial in React, Vue, Aurelia and Angular and share it.
+3. Realize another technical workshop for girls in my council --> **In progress**

 ## June 2018